seanox/aspect-js/manual/en/introduction.md

 DataSource is a NoSQL approach to data storage based on XML data in combination with multilingual data separation, optional aggregation and transformation.
 A combination of the approaches of a read only database and a CMS.
-The DataSource is based on static data that is queried using XPath and the result can be concatenated, aggregated and transformed using XSLT.
+The data is queried via XPath, the result can be concatenated and aggregated and the result can be transformed with XSLT.

 [Learn more](datasource.md#datasource)